fazt/books-express/README.md

-# GuestBook App
+# Express Books

-this is a Online Books Application to put in practice your basic Node knowledge
+Express Books is Web Application to save a list of your favorite books.
+All data are store in a Json file.

 # ScreenShoot